Ownership and License Questions

 What do I include in the legal text within my Pathfinder Infinite or Starfinder Infinite title?

-All products released on Pathfinder Infinite must include the following legal declaration in a clearly visible place, preferably the title page.
+All products released on Pathfinder Infinite or Starfinder Infinite must include the following legal declaration in a clearly visible place, preferably the title page:

 - Abhoth (Pathfinder Adventure Path #109: In Search of Sanity)